sparkflows/sparkflows-docs/docs/authentication/saml.rst

 1. Metadata url of identity provider

-Right click on SAML Metadata menu and copy link address and add it in config properties file like below:
+Right click on SAML Metadata menu and copy link address and add it in config properties file like below

 .. figure:: ..//_assets/authentication/saml_metadata_url.png
    :alt: superset